shaddowking/Racing_game/README.md

  how to play the game:
- when you open the project the scene you shold loude first is the one cald main menu. when the game starts if you press the start butten you will be able to shose betwen the 3 levels in the game.
+ when you open the project the scene you shold loude first is the one cald [main menu]. when the game starts if you press the start butten you will be able to shose betwen the 3 levels in the game.